OpenMDAO/POEMs/POEM_000.md

 This situation is expected to be rare, but on occasion my be necessary when a POEM requires massive changes to the code base.

-How can you contribute to another poet's POEM?
+How can you contribute to another author's POEM?
 ==============================================
 You can only contribute to POEMs that are in the *active* state.
 There are two options to contribute to an active POEM: